 Thank you for your interest in our College and programs.
-The faculty and staff of Riverside College of Health Careers are dedicated to providing a quality education for the future healthcare workforce of the Southeastern region of Virginia and beyond.
+With the COVID-19 pandemic of 2020, the tremendous value of healthcare professionals is even more evident.
+The faculty and staff of Riverside College of Health Careers are dedicated to providing a quality educational options from certificate to bachelor's degree programs for the future healthcare workforce of Virginia and beyond.

-All of our faculty meet or exceed the high standards of their professions and have chosen to make your educational goal their priority.
+All of our faculty meet or exceed the high standards of their professions and accreditation organizations and have chosen to make your educational goal their priority.